inaka/elvis_core/doc_rules/elvis_style/no_catch_expressions.md

 making debugging and reasoning about failure states more difficult.
 In contrast, `try ... catch` allows finer-grained control over different types of exceptions and supports pattern matching on the reason and stack trace, enabling safer and more maintainable error handling.

+The only exception to this is when you want to evaluate an expression and discard all possible results of it, even if they are errors.
+You can signal that intention by preceding the expression with `_ =`, like it's shown in the example above.

 ## Options